-The forecast for Manchester’s property market in 2020 is extremely positive, with the rate of house price growth far above the national average and demand still shooting up.
-It is estimated that almost 50 developments will complete in the city over the course of 2020, but with an additional 5,000 people a year set to move into the city centre according to Manchester Council, that still won’t be anywhere near enough to satisfy demand.
+The forecast for Manchester’s property market in 2021 is extremely positive, with the rate of house price growth far above the national average and demand still shooting up.
+It is estimated that an additional 5,000 people are set to move into the city centre this year according to Manchester Council, that still won’t be anywhere near enough to satisfy demand.

 Should I invest in London property?

 London has historically been considered the UK’s premier buy to let investment market, but recent years have seen the capital lose that title.
 An unfortunate combination of rapidly increasing house prices and falling rental yields have taken London out of consideration as a long-term investment destination for most serious, long-term landlords.